MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/ns-d3dkmdt-_d3dkmdt_gamma_ramp.md

 ### -field Data.p3x4

-Pointer to a D3DDDI_3x4_COLORSPACE_TRANSFORM which describes the 3 by 4 matrix color space transform to be applied.
+Pointer to a <a href="/windows-hardware/drivers/ddi/d3dukmdt/ns-d3dukmdt-_d3dkmdt_3x4_colorspace_transform">D3DDDI_3x4_COLORSPACE_TRANSFORM structure which describes the 3 by 4 matrix color space transform to be applied, a scalar multiplier, and a lookup table.

 ### -field Data.pRaw